 SAON will engage and facilitate connections among the producers and end-users of Arctic observations to create and maintain a sustained Arctic Observing System.
 A consistently adopted, community-endorsed framework will be essential to fulfilling this goal.
 The International Arctic Observations Assessment Framework, developed in partnership with SAON, provides such a starting point.
 SAON will help to flesh out the observations, products, and services that complete the Arctic Observations value tree.
 A holistic benefit analysis will assess the current observing system sustainability and its potential expansions and can be used to create a roadmap to well-integrated Arctic observing capacity.
 The case will be strengthened by identifying funding possibilities to support infrastructures required for observations.

 SAON will work closely with other prominent Arctic and international organisations as well as with the AC Permanent Participants and Indigenous Peoples’ Organisations in finding synergies and joint activities, and avoiding overlaps in the efforts in reaching Goal 1.
-The collaboration will include, but is not limited to: AMAP, ARCS (Japan), CAFF (CBMP, EU-PolarNet, GEO, GEO CRI, INTAROS, INTERACT, SIOS, PRIC, US AON, ICC, Saami Council, WMO.
+The collaboration will include, but is not limited to: AMAP, ARCS (Japan), CAFF (CBMP), EU-PolarNet, GEO, GEO CRI, INTAROS, INTERACT, SIOS, PRIC, US AON, ICC, Saami Council, WMO.

 Objective 1.1: Conducting an inventory of national observational capacities